 We’ve noticed that eager parental encouragement doesn’t always translate to more eagerness on the part of our kids.
 Sometimes we like a hobby, lesson or interest much more than our kids do.
 Sometimes, even when they’re winning awards, they don’t want to continue.
 Or perhaps our excitement has put a damper on the pursuit.
 As our kids get older this becomes more evident.

 We’ve learned our kids’ interests are their own.
 There’s no real value in forcing, cajoling or otherwise pressuring a young person to stay with an endeavor that has lost its allure.
 Kids in our house have to stick with chores and other work obligations, not interests.

 Making sure that a young person pursues interests for his or her own reasons, not the parent’s, keeps motivation alive and passion genuine.
-Recent research backs this up.
+Research backs this up.

 Sure, we can foster our children’s enthusiasm with our approval and guidance when necessary.
 But we can also show them by example.
 We can pursue our own interests with the kind of joy and fervor that can’t help but inspire.
 That’s my newest excuse for my own art projects.
 I’m not making a mess, I’m providing a good example!

 9 thoughts on “Our Kid’s Pursuits Are Their Own”

 We’re still investigating what the kids passions are around here, but I hope to encourage and guide them along the way. 🙂